becem-gharbi/nuxt-naiveui/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-A Nuxt 3 module for integrating the Naive UI component library into your Nuxt 3 project.
+A Nuxt 3 module for integrating the Naive UI component library into your Nuxt 3 project

 ## Features